Aim26

 The Remuneration and Nominations Committee will review the performance of the Directors and make recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration and Nominations Committee will make recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 The Remuneration and Nominations will review the composition and efficacy of the Board and where appropriate recommend nominees as new directors to the Board.

 The members of the Remuneration and Nominations Committee shall include only independent non-executive Directors.
-The Remuneration and Nominations Committee will initially comprise Susanne Given and Christopher Smith, with Christopher Smith acting as chair.
+The Remuneration and Nominations Committee comprise Susanne Given and Christopher Smith, with Christopher Smith acting as Chair.
+Jonathan McKay is an observer.

 Corporate governance structures